 Well, I started running after cycling and triathlon.
 I have to say, I have never considered myself a good runner.
 I dropped my marathon PB to 2:53 which was creditable but in doing so, I lost the true reason for running.
 FUN!
 Do not get me wrong, I had loads of fun running but PB’s, time, diet and training all took over from a healthy outlook on my running.

 I was obsessed by my running.
 I must clarify, I was previously obsessed by cycling and triathlon and that is why I stopped…!

 Being a photographer and journalist has allowed me to look at running in many different ways.
 I mostly follow the elites, but multi-day races, such as Marathon des Sables, allow me to follow runners achieving a life time goal.
 I must clarify, achieving a life time goal may be a 5km, 10km, half-marathon and so on.
 I use longer distances as this is the area I usually deal in – ultra.

-They are looking to complete and not compete.
+Many are looking to complete and not compete.

-I have learnt since 2012 that I normally complete anything I set my mind to in sport and the reason for that is strategy, planning, getting the mind in the right place and embracing walking!
+I have learnt since 2012 that I normally complete anything I set my mind to in sport and the reason for that is strategy, planning, getting the mind in the right place and yes, embracing walking!

-The Older I Get, The Better I was
+The Older I Get, The Better I was!